Multiuser I-MMSE: Appendix B: Multiuser MMSE(snr) and I(snr) for BPSK Inputs

 Therefore,

 This means that:

 and,

-Moreover, when both inputs are decoded jointly, this covariances $\psi(snr)$ collapse to zero due to equality and so the mutual information will be the sum of the integral of both users MMSEs $mmse_1(snr)+mmse_2(snr)$.
-Therefore, Theorem~\ref{thm7} has been proved with the following corrollaries.
+Moreover, due to the reasons discussed earlier, or when both inputs are decoded jointly, those covariance terms in $\psi(snr)$ might collapse to zero and so the mutual information will be the sum of the integral of both users MMSEs $mmse_1(snr)+mmse_2(snr)$.
+Therefore, Theorem~\ref{thm7} has been proved with its following corrollaries.